-During Carlos’ high school graduation celebration, and faced with a well intentioned but uninspiring predetermined future in the family business, Carlos runs away from his privileged life.
-Heading to a small island off of Washington State, he does what many dream of: starting over and healing his heart.
+During Carlos’ high school graduation celebration, and faced with a well-intentioned but uninspiring predetermined future in the family business, Carlos runs away from his privileged life.
+Heading to a small island off of Washington State, he does what many can only dream of: starting over and healing his heart.

 With no plans except to visit Provecho, a bucket list restaurant in his brother’s diary, Carlos must find a place to sleep and earn a living.
 In a matter of luck or fate, Carlos begins working as a dishwasher at Provecho.
 He is taken under the wing of the master chef.

-A story about romance, trust, maturity, and ambition, North of Happy makes readers feel like they are experiencing life for the first time.
+A story about love and life, North of Happy makes readers feel like they are experiencing life for the first time.
 As stars and lakes ignite in the moonlight, Alsaid envelops readers in his enchanting backdrops and heartfelt, raw emotions.